 You May Also Like…

-Overview of the Perfect Golf Swing, which summarises the movements in the Golf Loopy Perfect Swing.
+Overview of a Great Golf Swing, which summarises the movements in the Golf Loopy Perfect Swing.

 An overview of the golf swing kinematic sequence, including a detailed analysis of the Downswing phase in Golf Swing Sequence and Timing.